-The Panasonic Lumix DMC-GX8 and the Sony Alpha A7R II are two enthusiast cameras that were revealed to the public, respectively, in July 2015 and June 2015.
-Both the GX8 and the A7R II are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX8) and a full frame sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 42.2 MP.
+The Panasonic Lumix DMC-GX8 and the Sony Alpha A7R II are two enthusiast cameras that were announced, respectively, in July 2015 and June 2015.
+Both the GX8 and the A7R II are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX8) and a full frame (A7R II) sensor.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is notably larger (18 percent) than the Panasonic GX8.
 Moreover, the A7R II is markedly heavier (28 percent) than the GX8.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (GX8) and the Sony FE Lens Catalog (A7R II).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.